databrickslabs/dbignite/README.md

 ## Usage: Writing FHIR Data Using No Code/Low Code

-Writing FHIR is supported from Dataframes into standard FHIR schemas.
+Writing FHIR is supported from Dataframes into standard FHIR schemas thanks to contributions from our partners at [XponentL Data](https://xponentl.ai/).
 This can be accomplished only by defining a mapping of src column to FHIR column and the export is by row as a FHIR bundle.

 e.g.